Isolahti, Muurame: General

 Isolahti is located in the northwestern part of Muurame near the border with Jyväskylä.
 Nearby settlements include Rannankylä in the south, Taka-Keljo in the east and Saukkola in the west.
 The highways 16607 and 16615 pass through the village, with the former connecting it to Jyväskylä and Saukkola and the latter to Rannankylä and central Muurame.
 The distance to both central Muurame and downtown Jyväskylä is about 14 km from the village's most densely populated part around the school.

 Boundaries

-The official statistical area of Isolahti covers the entire northwestern part of Muurame, bordering Jyväskylä in the north, east and west.
-On 31 December 2020, the statistical area had a population of 501.
+The municipal statistical area of Isolahti covers the entire northwestern part of Muurame, bordering Jyväskylä in the north, east and west.
+On 31 December 2022, the statistical area had a population of 534.

-The center of Isolahti is classified as an urban area, as defined by Statistics Finland.
-It is officially named Sallaajärvet and extends slightly into Taka-Keljo in Jyväskylä.
+The center of Isolahti is classified as an urban area, as defined by Statistics Finland, named Sallaajärvet.
+It extends slightly into Taka-Keljo in Jyväskylä.
 On 31 December 2023, the urban area had a population of 236, out of whom 234 lived in Muurame and two in Jyväskylä.

 Locally, the Sallaanoja stream may be seen as the border between Isolahti and Rannankylä.